-Her debut album ‘Grow’ was launched in May 2016 to a full house at the prestigious Cathedral Quarter Arts Festival in Belfast and has received rave reviews and worldwide airplay including a national advert campaign for The Rio Olympics for the title track ‘Grow’.
+The debut album ‘Grow’ from Amanda St John was launched in May 2016 to a full house at the prestigious Cathedral Quarter Arts Festival in Belfast and has received rave reviews and worldwide airplay including a national advert campaign for The Rio Olympics for the title track ‘Grow’.

 She has worked with artists like Brian Kennedy, Duke Special, Eddi Reader, Mary Coughlan, Ciaran Gribbin (of INXS) and Jon Tiven, as well as recently recording for legendary broadcaster ‘Whispering’ Bob Harris.
 Get to Know Amanda St John.

 Last gig you attended: Gareth Dunlop at Mandela Hall

 Favourite album: Dusty In Memphis by Dusty Springfield

 Musician you’d like to collaborate with: Gregory Porter, I just love him!

 What are you listening to right now: Michael Kiwanuka, Leon Bridges, Jo Harman, Dusty Springfield, Bill Withers and lots and lots of Motown music to prepare for my upcoming album recordings in Muscle Shoals.

 Most memorable gig: U2 at Stranmillis embankment about 20 years ago.
 I’d never been to a concert of that scale before and to see 40,000 people singing along and being so connected to the music just blew my mind!

 The best thing about Northern Ireland: Definitely the scenery, I spend so much time outdoors on the North Coast.